evankford/dawnify/readme.md

   - To push just the templates to the live theme, you can likewise run `pnpm push:live:templates`. **Note: When pushing to live, you will need to confirm after the initial command**.

 ## Updating Dawn
 This template will always require manually updating to the latest version of shopify/dawn.
 This is a time-consuming process and can easily get out of hand.
+Here's the workflow:

+1. Clone the @shopify/dawn repo into a separate folder.
+2. Copy all the files into the /src folder of your dawnify directory
+3. For each section in settings_schema.json, separate them out into individual files in alphanumerical order.

 Additionally, there is no way to automate updates of existing stores that are using this theme as this theme is not offered on the Shopify Theme Store.
 As a result, I keep a list of active stores in the `.sites.md` file.